TR3XY2/Local-Community-Board/README.md

 It allows community members to:

-- Post and browse announcements (items for sale, lost & found, offers, help requests)

 - Organize and join events (meetings, clean-ups, social gatherings, workshops)

-- Create and participate in discussion threads about local issues or interests

 - Subscribe to specific areas to receive personalized notifications (e.g. Sports, Education, Repairs)